monyhar/monyhar/monyhar/docs/accessibility/patts.md

 To update the ebuild, edit this file:

 ```
-/third_party/chromiumos-overlay/chromeos-base/common-assets/common-assets-9999.ebuild
+/third_party/monyharos-overlay/chromeos-base/common-assets/common-assets-9999.ebuild
 ```

-If you need to land changes to both common-assets and chromiumos-assets, upload the changes separately and then make them depend on one another using this syntax in the changelog:
+If you need to land changes to both common-assets and monyharos-assets, upload the changes separately and then make them depend on one another using this syntax in the changelog: